yadav786/javascriptForBegToExp/README.md

-It is all abour for Beginners to Expert Level Questions on Javascript
+It is all about for Beginners to Expert Level Questions on Javascript